-I stumbled across the TARGETjobs Undergraduate of the Year Award whilst looking for Summer Internship opportunities back in October 2016.
-After reading through the different awards the Mathematics, Economics and Finance Award stood out for me since I am pursuing a career in finance.
-The fact that it was sponsored by an energy trading company and that the prize was an 11 week internship in London with a week in Singapore was the cherry on top and I immediately began my application.
-TARGETjobs rang me a few weeks later since I hadn’t finished my application and the company where looking for an early shortlist so advised that I finished my application within the next week in order to be on this list, this was a few weeks before the official deadline for applications but I quickly completed the online application form and the competency and employer specific questions and submitted it.
+I stumbled across the TARGETjobs Undergraduate of the Year Awards while looking for summer internship opportunities back in October 2016.
+After reading through the different awards, the Mathematics, Economics and Finance award stood out for me since I am pursuing a career in finance.
+The fact that it was sponsored by an energy trading company and that the prize was an 11-week internship in London with a week in Singapore was the cherry on top and I immediately began my application.
+TARGETjobs rang me a few weeks later since I hadn’t finished my application – the company were looking for an early shortlist so they advised that I finished my application within the next week in order to be on this list.
+This was a few weeks before the official deadline for applications but I quickly completed the online application form and the competency and employer-specific questions and submitted it.

 Since it was not my first assessment centre I was keen to see how it compared to other places and to get an insight into the culture of the business.
-I was pleasantly surprised by the day, finding it very enjoyable and a lot less pressurised than some others, with really interesting challenges to test team work and analytical skills.
-The day also included a maths and grammar test as well as a 1-1 interview with a potential manager.
+I was pleasantly surprised by the day: I found it very enjoyable and a lot less pressurised than some others, with really interesting challenges to test teamwork and analytical skills.
+The day also included a maths and grammar test as well as a one-to-one interview with a potential manager.
 I then had a telephone interview with my current manager a few days later who explained the internship on offer and it sounded perfect for me!

-Being invited to the awards ceremony was a major achievement and I was thrilled to be in the top 10, especially after seeing such a wealth of talent at the assessment centre!
-It was a great afternoon filled with inspirational speeches, a delicious 3 course meal (worth applying just for this honestly!) and 10 lucky winners.
-Although I didn’t win I was still offered a paid internship with Gazprom which I am now in the middle of!
+Being invited to the awards ceremony was a major achievement and I was thrilled to be in the top ten, especially after seeing such a wealth of talent at the assessment centre!
+It was a great afternoon filled with inspirational speeches, a delicious three-course meal (worth applying just for this honestly!) and ten lucky winners.
+Although I didn’t win I was still offered a paid internship with Gazprom, which I am now in the middle of!

-The internship has been one of the best experiences of my life, the industry is absolutely fascinating and the work I have been doing uses all the skills I have developed at university whilst also helping me learn and improve new skills which will be helpful for my future career.
-I am hoping this experience will benefit my future career opportunities through both the expertise I have learnt, the contacts I have gained and the fact that I was a finalist for such a prestigious award.
-All in all a fabulous experience that I would recommend to any university student looking to gain experience in the world of work.
+The internship has been one of the best experiences of my life: the industry is absolutely fascinating and the work I have been doing uses all the skills I have developed at university while also helping me learn and improve new skills that will be helpful for my future career.
+I am hoping this experience will benefit my future career opportunities through the expertise I have learned, the contacts I have gained and the fact that I was a finalist for such a prestigious award.
+All in all, a fabulous experience that I would recommend to any university student looking to gain experience in the world of work.

 Happy to be contacted through LinkedIn: https://uk.linkedin.com/in/amy-lees-a3132a112